-You don’t see much written about Guatemala City since most leisure travelers high-tail it out of the capital to go to more enticing spots.
+You don’t see much written about Guatemala’s capital city since most leisure travelers high-tail it out of the capital to go to more enticing spots.
 Antigua is less than an hour and a half away, Lake Atitlan is driving distance, then there are market towns and adventure launching spots elsewhere.
+But we’ve got the scoop on where to stay in Guatemala City.

 Hilton Vista Real